particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 The M SoM module contains the following functional units:

 - M.2 SoM form-factor, like the B Series SoM
+- Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection
 - Realtek RTL8722DM MCU (BLE and Wi-Fi)
 - Cellular modem
   - Quectel BG95-M5 LTE Cat M1 (North America)